 A social media platform is a website or application that hosts social networking services like Facebook, Twitter, Instagram, or LinkedIn.

-A profile is a personal page on a social media site representing a user and containing their posts and personal information, which can be public or private, depending on privacy settings.
+A profile is a personal page on a social media site that represents a user and contains their posts and personal information.
+Depending on privacy settings, a profile can be public or private.

 In social media, to share means to repost or forward a message, photo, or video posted by another user.